 Modeling, prediction and optimisation.

-Unscrambler is the industry leading tool for modeling, prediction and optimisation using powerful analytics, interactive graphics and visualisations for developing products faster, improve product quality and optimise processes.
+Unscrambler is the industry leading tool for modeling, prediction and optimisation using powerful analytics and interactive visualisations for developing products faster, improving product quality and optimising processes.
 It is the preferred tool for 25000 scientists, researchers and engineers who need to analyse large and complex data sets quickly, easily and accurately.

 Please note, that download is not supported on mobile devices.

 - Improved usability with updated user interface

 - Increased speed with more automated tasks and faster calculations